MATTHEW FEEHAN, BARRISTER & SOLICITOR

 Click the picture below for "Being an Executor in Alberta"

-A properly prepared Will always states who the Executor is, and it is this person who will have the legal right to apply to the Surrogate Court for the Grant of Probate.
-In cases where there is no Will, the Surrogate Rules apply.
-Rule 11 stipulates who has the right to apply for the Grant of Administration and it also provides an Order of Preference beginning with the spouse or partner of the deceased, then moving to the deceased's children, grandchildren, parents, siblings, next of kin, then any person having an interest in the estate.
+A properly prepared Will always states who the Executor is, and it is this person who has the legal right to apply to the Surrogate Court for the Grant of Probate.
+In cases where there is no Will, Rule 11 of the Surrogate Rules says who has the right to apply for the Grant of Administration.
+It starts with the spouse or partner of the deceased, then moves to the deceased's children, grandchildren, parents, siblings, next of kin, then any person having an interest in the estate.
 If more than one person wishes to apply, the court will generally follow this Order of Preference.